openhelpdevops/devops_project4_microservices-e-commerce-eks-project/README.md

   -- curl -vk https://gitlab.openhelp.net
 ```

-If internal DNS already resolves the hostname, no CoreDNS `hosts` entry is needed.
+If internal DNS already resolves the hostname, no CoreDNS `hosts` entry is needed. its failed so goahread with below steps

 ---